Report on Government Services 2022

 An overview of the Ambulance services indicator results is presented.
 Different delivery contexts, locations and types of clients can affect the equity, effectiveness and efficiency of ambulance services.

-Information to assist the interpretation of these data can be found in the Ambulance services interpretative material and data tables.
+Information to assist the interpretation of these data can be found with the indicators below and all data (footnotes and data sources) are available for download from Download supporting material.
 Data tables are identified by a ‘11A’ prefix (for example, table 11A.1).